ODIM-Project/ODIM/docs/README.md

 This layer hosts a message broker which acts as a communication channel between the upper layers and the plugin layer.
 It supports common messaging architecture and real-time streaming.
-HPE Resource Aggregator for ODIM uses Kafka as the event message bus.
+Resource Aggregator for ODIM uses Kafka as the event message bus.
 The services and the event message bus layers host Redis data store.